Channel 1 (Egypt)

-Channel 1 (القناة الأولى المصرية) was is First Egyptian TV channel and public entertainment channel owned and operated by Egyptian Radio and Television Union.
-It broadcasting and aired program from Masepro building.
+Channel 1 (القناة الأولى المصرية) was the First Egyptian TV channel and public entertainment channel owned and operated by Egyptian Radio and Television Union.
+The channel became part of National Media Authority (NMA) under Ministry of Information in 2017.

 History

-Egyptian Television Channel 1 was first aired on 21 July 1960 as Egyptian Arab Television (EAT) on VHF channel 5 using a 10 kW transmitter produced by RCA from America.
-Second channel, Second Program was launched on 4 November 1961, it original renamed as First Program (later it legalized as Al-Oaula and Al-Thaniya).
-Third channel, Third Program was launched on 24 July 1963 but 3rd program was temporary ended transmission in 1967 due to Egypt's loss in the Six-Day War and economic outbreak.
-Channel 3 was relaunced in 1985 as Cairo Channel.
+Egyptian Television Channel 1 first aired on 21 July 1960 as Egyptian Arab Television (EAT) on VHF channel 5.
+It used a 10 kW transmitter produced by RCA.
+A second channel, Second Program launched on 4 November 1961.
+It was originally named First Program (later Al-Oaula and Al-Thaniya).
+Third Program was launched on 24 July 1963 but ended in 1967 due to Egypt's loss in the Six-Day War and economic outbreak.
+Channel 3 relaunced in 1985 as Cairo Channel.

-ERTU 1 and ERTU 2 was started airing color program on 25 December 1973 in Christmas Days in SECAM-B (same as France and Soviet Union), with Channel 1 began airing color on 25 December at 11:47am while Channel 2 began airing color in sameday at 9pm, with first color program is speech by Anwar Sadat on Israeli aggression in Yom Kippur War. in 1977 during Sadat visit to Israel, it start began airing in full-color on both channel.
+ERTU 1 and ERTU 2 started airing color programming on 25 December 1973 during Christmas in SECAM-B (same as France and Soviet Union) Channel 2's first color program was a speech by Anwar Sadat on Israeli aggression in Yom Kippur War.
+In 1977 during Sadat's visit to Israel, it began airing in color on both channels.

-On 1 May 1991, ERTU has transition of color analog TV broadcasting from SECAM to PAL during Hosni Mubarak as president.
-The channel has role in 2010-2011 Egyptian Revolution has leading to collapse of Mubarak regime.
-Now channel is part of National Media Authority (NMA) under Ministry of Information in Prime Minister's Offices of Arab Republic of Egypt since 2017 until present.
+On 1 May 1991, ERTU transitioned its color system from SECAM to PAL.
+The channel played a role in the 2010-2011 Egyptian Revolution leading to the collapse of Hosni Mubarak's regime.